bigfrog10/python-data-structure-algo-tutorial/docs/data_strcuture/8.graph/graph.md

 BFS
 ### Dijkstra’s Algorithm for shortest paths for undirected graphs
 This algorithm computes the shortest path from a given vertex to all other vertices.
 It starts from the source node, cumulate costs for all adjacent nodes.
+All costs are positive.
 Then for these neighbour nodes, cumulate costs for them and set to smaller accumulation.
 So this is a greedy approach.
 ```
-def aijkstra(graph, v):
+def dijkstra(graph, v):

 ```